allenliang2022/sc-claude-code-files/lesson7_files/README.md

    jupyter notebook EDA_Refactored.ipynb
    ```

-### Note: You should always to use windows shell to run commands
+### Note: You should always to use windows shell to run commands, and make sure you don't use bash shell in any cases.

 ## Usage Guide